Appoorva24/ReBloom-iOSApp/README.md

 ## Goal

-To create a space where mothers feel supported throughout recovery, and partners feel empowered to actively contribute to the healing journey.
+To ensure that mothers feel supported throughout recovery, and partners feel empowered to actively contribute to the healing journey.

 ---